-A digoxin test checks to see how much digoxin you may have in your blood.
+A digoxin test checks how much digoxin you have in your blood.
 Digoxin is a type of medicine called a cardiac glycoside.
 It is used to treat certain heart problems.

 How the Test is Performed